Salty, sweet, and crispy, Everything Seasoned Bacon is destined to become the only way you’ll want to eat bacon!

 - Mix "everything seasoning" ingredients in a bowl.
 Done.
 Good job!

 - Preheat oven to 400° Line a large sheet pan with nonstick sprayed parshment paper.
 This will be the landing zone for your finished bacon.
 It's sticky, so don't forget to spray the paper.Line another large sheet pan with aluminum foil.
 Place a baking rack in the sheet pan and spray that with nonstick spray as well.
 Lay the bacon in a single layer on the rack.
-It's okay if they're very close to each other because there will be shrinkage.
-Brush liberally with Maple syrup.
+Brush lightly with Maple syrup.
 The syrup will candy the bacon, and the sweetness will play a great counterpoint to the saltiness of the bacon and the seasoning.

-- Bake at 400° for 20 minutes.
+- Bake at 400° for 10 minutes.
 Remove from oven and flip the bacon.
 There has probably been some shrinkage by now, so you can move things around a bit to give each slice some space.
-Brush the second side with a liberal amount of Maple Syrup, and sprinkle the bacon well with your Everything Seasoning.
-Place back into oven for another 20 minutes or until nicely browned.
+Brush the second side with a light coating of Maple Syrup, and sprinkle the bacon well with your Everything Seasoning.
+Place back into oven for another 10-15 minutes or until nicely browned.
 Don't over bake, because both the syrup and the seasoning are prone to burning if not watched carefully at the end.
-Check in 15 minutes to be on the safe side.
+Check in 10 minutes to be on the safe side.

 - Remove bacon from oven and allow to cool for a few minutes before placing on a platter with parchment paper to cool some more.
 It's a bit sticky, so you don't want to leave it on the tray too long.That's it.
 Delicious Everything-Seasoned Bacon ready to play a leading roll in any number of dishes.
 This is sure to become a constant in your diet!
 You're welcome!